top of page

 5. Add the porridge oats and rub in again until the mixture starts to clump slightly.

-6. Take two thirds of the mixture and put this into the tin and press down with your fingers until it is level.
+6. Take two thirds of the mixture and put this into the tin and press it into the tin with a small spatula until level.

-7. Add the cooled apricot mixture and flatten until level.
+7. Add the cooled apricot mixture and spread it on top of the oat mixture.

-8. Finally sprinkle on the remaining mixture, press down lightly and bake in the oven for 35-40 minutes.
+8. Sprinkle on the remaining oat mixture, press down lightly then bake for 35-40 minutes.

 9. Leave to cool in the tin before cutting into squares.